Cost of Living in Madrid 2025

 As housing represents the largest monthly expense for most people, whether it be in rental prices or mortgage payments, it’s worth comparing these across major cities.
 Housing costs account for 30 to 42 percent of the average household budget.
 For city dwellers, that estimate hovers at around 40 percent of income.This illustrates why housing costs are one of the most important things to look at when considering a relocation or second home.

 Another big change has been the price of real estate in Madrid vs. Lisbon.
 For many years Lisbon had cheaper real estate than Madrid.
-That has now changed and real estate in Lisbon is more expensive than real estate in Madrid.
+Given all the recent buzz around Lisbon that has changed and real estate in Lisbon is more expensive than real estate in Madrid.
 Are you trying to decide between moving to Madrid and moving to Lisbon?
 If so, we recommend you read our article Madrid vs. Lisbon

 As you can see in the graph, real estate in northern Europe is consistently more expensive than that in the Mediterranean.